cfr34k/t-echo-lora-aprs/README.md

 ### Via Bluetooth LE

-Via BLE you can set the following:
+Via BLE you can set the following directly:

 - Source call sign
 - APRS symbol (free selection of symbol table and icon)